Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 - Cleaned up backend, something I should've done at the start

 - Always use `created` hook for API calls instead of `mounted` since `created` happens before `mounted` and `mounted` happens when the DOM is rendered which doesn't matter for API calls.

+- Avoid `position:absolute` if you don't have the parent component having a fixed height and width